BrandonDeoram/LeetCode/README.md

 # LeetCode Solution

-- List of solutions of leetcode problems i've done so far (easy)
+- List of solutions of leetcode problems i've done so far (easy, mediums)
 - All in Python